 First, my husband’s cleanliness actually did improve.
 He’s a steadfast ally in our household’s management of messes.
 But even more interesting is how much my eyes have been opened to how hypocritical I’ve been in focusing exclusively on his messes, ignoring the many that I was making.

 Furthermore, I’ve woken up to how much time and energy I squander through unnecessary cleaning and organization when there are far higher callings for me than an impossibly immaculate home.
-My eyes are more open now to those precious opportunities to, for example, pop a squat on the kitchen floor and read If You Give A Mouse A Cookie with the kids while the dishes, crusted over with mac n’ cheese remnants, sit icky in the sink.
+My eyes are more open now to those precious opportunities to, for example, pop a squat on the kitchen floor and read If You Give A Mouse A Cookie with the kids while crusty dishes sit in the sink.
 Cleaning has to happen, without a doubt.
 But every seasoned mom will tell you that part of motherhood is learning to look past the messes and onto the bigger picture.

 I was so sure it was my husband who needed to shape up but in truth, I stood to learn more from the predicament than he did.
 By acknowledging, albeit begrudgingly, that it was up to me to determine my attitude and how to fruitfully approach the circumstance, I empowered myself.